entrifis/gustav/gustav.md

   `jira-ticket.spike.md` and **SHOULD NOT BE CHANGED**, not adding or removing anything in it
 - if the ticket type is "Technical story", use the `jira-ticket.technical-story.md` template
 - IMPORTANT: The file "00_jira-tickets.md" should contain a concatenation of the templates for each ticket, separated by a horizontal rule (---) to distinguish them.
+- **IMPORTANT**: In the "# Description of work to be done" of the “00_jira-tickets.md” file, you need to copy **EXACTLY ** the contents of the jira ticket description and all the content of any confluence links with **ALL** their content **EXACTLY** as it is.
+Do not summarise or skip content

 ### Update the JIRA ticket